klaeufer/metrics-dashboard-commit-density/README.md

         curl -i localhost:880/spoilage/klaeufer/meetup-client-scala/master\?groupBy=week

-    and you should see a bunch of JSON responses (productivity doesn't work).
+    and you should see a bunch of JSON responses (productivity isn't yet implemented).

     If you see